 Anguilla Travel Health Advice

 Travellers over a year old arriving from infected areas require a yellow fever vaccination certificate.
 Hepatitis A vaccinations are recommended for all travellers as well as polio and tetanus vaccinations.
-It is advisable to get a hepatitis B vaccination if travellers will have intimate contact with the locals, especially if staying for over 6 months.
 Mains water on Anguilla is chlorinated, but bottled water is available and recommended for visitors.
 All food on the island is safe to eat.
 There are three private medical clinics and a small hospital, which can deal with minor emergencies, but serious cases are transferred to neighbouring islands or the USA mainland.
 Adequate medical insurance is therefore strongly advised.

 View information on diseases:

 We are looking for contributors for our Anguilla travel guide.
 If you are a local, a regular traveller to Anguilla or a travel professional with time to contribute and answer occasional forum questions, please contact us.